climateengine/spfi-docs-public/README.md

 ## 🤳 Contact

-If you have any questions, please contact us at [support@spatiafi.com](mailto:support@spatiafi.com).
+If you have any questions, please open a GitHub Issue or contact us at [support@spatiafi.com](mailto:support@spatiafi.com).

-asdfaSDC